veg/datamonkey-docs/methods/absrel.md

 aBSREL requires several input parameters that can be categorized into required and optional fields.

 - **Alignment File**: An in-frame codon alignment file (supported formats: `.fasta`, `.phy`, etc.)
-- **Phylogenetic Tree**: A phylogenetic tree file (with optional branch length annotations) appended to the FASTA file or embedded within the NEXUS file.
+- **Phylogenetic Tree**: A phylogenetic tree (with optional branch length annotations) appended to the FASTA file or embedded within the NEXUS file.
 - **Genetic Code**: The code that represents the genetic code to be used (default: "Universal").
 - **Branches to Test**: Specifies which branches in the phylogenetic tree to evaluate for selection.

----

 ## Outputs